Wild-Drives/wild-drives-website/blog/season-one-review.md

 #### Driveaway awning: £660

-Believe it or not. £600 is actually very reasonable for a driveaway awning, which are no more than tents with a piece of fabric that attaches to the van.
+Believe it or not. £660 is fairly reasonable for a driveaway awning, which are no more than tents with a piece of fabric that attaches to the van.

 I panicked when a booking came through for a family of four with two sets of bedding; tables and chairs; a luxury hamper; and the pizza oven.
 And a toaster.